SICGames/TBChestTracker/README.md

 - More to be added in the future.

 ## Known Bugs
+- OCR Wizard fails on 1080p monitors.
+Still working on it.
 - OCR will cause exception being thrown when attempting to start automation process for second time.
 - OCR will not read certain foreign clan mates correctly.
 Default added languages are: English, Russian, Turkish, French, Spanish, Ukranian, Japanese and Chinese.
 Future releases will allow user to add specific languages or all languages.
 - Portion of the screen may not be successfully screen shot for OCR to read it correctly.
 NO customization at this time has been added.
 If everything works, MATH works then.